DSdPR/xsdk_docker/README.md

 Xilinx SDK in a Ubuntu Docker, for those who have trouble with the native Windows/Mac OS versions

 ## Requirements
-- X11 Server (VCXServer for instance)
+- X11 Server (vcxsrv for instance)
 - Docker
 - WSL2
 - Valid Xilinx Account and SDK installer for Linux